-Partnerships like this have characterized Here’s Life Inner City, the compassionate urban ministry of Campus Crusade for Christ.
+Partnerships like this have characterized Here’s Life Inner City, the compassionate urban ministry of Cru.
 Celebrating its 25th anniversary this year, the ministry’s focus on meeting the needs of others continues to multiply in the nation’s largest cities.

 A key to HLIC’s longevity is the emphasis on equipping others – they call them “partner ministries” – to help the poor in their own community while at the same time telling people about Christ.